flatironinstitute/feedWebGL2/volume_viewer.md

 ## The presentation

-The viewer presents three views of the volume: two dimensional slices (I-J, I-K, and J-K), an isosurface solid view, and an isosurface dot cloud view.
+The viewer presents three kinds of views of the volume: two dimensional slices (I-J, I-K, and J-K), a three dimensional isosurface solid view, and an isosurface dot cloud view.
 In addition to the views the viewer provides a number of interactive controls and mouse interactions which allow the user to change the volume views.
-It is hoped that by interacting with the controls and examining the views the user will.
+It is hoped that by interacting with the controls and examining the views the user will gain insight into the mathematical and geometric characteristics of the volume data.

-At all times the presentation has an isosurface threshold value and an IJK focus point.
+At all times the presentation records an isosurface threshold value and an IJK index focus point.
 In the image below the threshold is 8.13 and the IJK focus is (51, 34, 42).

 ## I-J, I-K, and J-K slices